nextcloud/documentation/user_manual/external_storage/google_drive.rst

 Configuring External Storage
 ============================

-The External Storage app allows you to mount external storage services, such as Google Drive, Dropbox, Amazon S3, SMB/CIFS fileservers, and FTP servers in ownCloud.
+The External Storage application allows you to mount external storage services, such as Google Drive, Dropbox, Amazon S3, SMB/CIFS fileservers, and FTP servers in ownCloud.
 Your ownCloud server administrator controls which of these are available to you.
 Please see ``Configuring External Storage (GUI)`` in the ownCloud Administrator's manual for